jonxster/PodRams/README.md

 ### Episode Management

 - Option to **hide played episodes** from the episode list
+- **Export Episodes**: Export downloaded episodes as audio files to any local directory
+- **Share Episodes**: Share podcast links directly from the app
 - Improved layout with enlarged podcast artwork
 - Transcribe button placed directly next to each episode for easy access